Omni Calculator logo

 How much caffeine is enough to wake me up?

 About 100 to 200 milligrams of caffeine, or roughly one to two cups of coffee, is usually enough to wake you up.
 This amount can make you feel more alert and improve your concentration.
-However, everyone's sensitivity to caffeine is different, so that the exact amount can vary from person to person.
+However, everyone's sensitivity to caffeine is different, so the exact amount can vary from person to person.

 How can I determine the duration of a coffee kick?